-Guardianships and Conservatorships are legal proceedings in the probate court that allow one person to ask for control of another person’s finances and health care.
-There must be a demonstrated need for the court’s appointment of a guardian or conservator that would generally show that the person cannot make his or her own health care decisions and cannot manage money for him or herself.
+Guardianships and conservatorships are legal proceedings in the probate court that allow one person to ask for control of another person’s finances and health care.
+There must be a demonstrated need for the court’s appointment of a guardian or conservator that would generally show that the person cannot make their own health care decisions and cannot manage money for themselves.

 When a person suffers full dementia but is still physically healthy, an appointed guardian can direct that person’s medical decisions.
 Quite often, the mentally incapacitated person will also need a conservator appointed to manage that person’s money and property.
 If the court finds probable cause to have a guardian or conservator appointed on the ward’s behalf, it will schedule a hearing.
 An emergency guardian can also be appointed if the need is dire.

 What Is a Guardian?

 Think of a guardian as a caregiver: this is the individual determined to take responsibility for administering care to a ward, whether that be you in the event of medical incapacitation, or in some states, in reference to minor children that go under the care of an appointed adult.
 A guardian is designated to take legal responsibility, and should you not name one in a will, states have procedures in place to name one in the absence of a will.

 What Type of Power Does a Guardian Have?